Caleb Hanie

 Caleb Jeffrey Hanie (born September 11, 1985) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Colorado State Rams and was signed by the Chicago Bears as an undrafted free agent in 2008.
 He was also a member of the Denver Broncos, Baltimore Ravens, Cleveland Browns, and Dallas Cowboys.

 Early life

-Hanie played high school football for Forney High School in Forney, Texas and led his team to consecutive top 3 finishes in class 3A in 2002 and 2003.
+Hanie played high school football for Forney High School in Forney, Texas, and led his team to consecutive top 3 finishes in class 3A in 2002 and 2003.

 College career

 Hanie was the starting quarterback for the Colorado State Rams in 2006 and 2007.
+He finished with college career totals of 6,337 passing yards, 39 passing touchdowns, 34 interceptions, and eight rushing touchdowns.